-The best animations have a strong sense of rhythm and a natural movement flow.
+For 3D stop motion animation video, rhythm is an element to do storytelling.
+The best 3D animations have a strong sense of rhythm and a natural movement flow.
 Many inexperienced animators have found themselves animating too fast or slow.
 Don’t worry if you have this problem in the early days, as chances are you’ll start to get it right with time.
 Timing and spacing between your frames create movement in your animation.
-With time, you will get a better idea of how many frames you need to move object from point A to B.
+With time, you will get a better idea of how many frames you need to move the object from point A to B.

 You may see your system working too hard when you use a high-res model, and this can dramatically slow down the animation process.
-When you play back the animation in real time, you may not see every frame.
-If you are working on the motion of a character, use a simple proxy model to prevent this problem.
-You can then work more effectively with movement and return the more complex model back to the process later.
+When you playback the animation in real-time, you may not see every frame.
+If you are working on the motion of a character, use a simple proxy 3D model to prevent this problem.
+You can then work more effectively with movement and return the more complex model to the process later.

 10. Use ‘shark fin’

+This is a advanced 3D animation tip for you.
 A curve known as the ‘shark fin’ is often used for facial animation processes.
-This can help you represent rapid facial movements including those involving the lips and eyebrows.
+This can help you represent rapid facial movements, including those involving the lips and eyebrows.
 Faces can move very quickly, so it’s wise to make expressions occur within just one or two frames, or three if the spacing demands it.

 Part 3: Frequently Asked Questions about Animation Tips